 Customer service is tough in any industry.
-Firms must continuously strive to be better in understanding and anticipate what their customers will value.
+Companies must continuously strive to be better at understanding and anticipate what their customers will value.
 Moreover, they must keep up with delivering it.

-If your company manages to go two steps ahead and guess what the customers may want before it is on offer anywhere, you can be sure you’ve headed on to something big.
-Customer service undoubtedly holds amazing opportunities, and companies that produce incredible service to every customer have a clear competitive advantage.
+If your company manages to go two steps ahead and guess what the customers may want before it is offered elsewhere, you can be sure you’re onto something big.
+Customer service undoubtedly holds amazing opportunities, and companies which produce incredible service to every customer have a clear competitive advantage.

 So how do you sparkle the motivation?
-As with most things in life, the motivation is all about pushing the right button at the right moment.
-What customer wonders is what I am going to receive worth, what I have to give up to get it?
+As with most things in life, motivation is all about pushing the right button at the right moment.
+Customers wonder: Is what I am going to receive worth what I have to give up to get it?

 Not only that a happy customer comes back, but he also brings more customers.

-‘One customer well taken care of could be more valuable than $10,000 worth of advertising’.
-The word of mouth is still trusted more than any advert.
-That is why in successful companies they are very serious about the approach that the customer service is not a department – it is everyone’s job.
+“One customer well taken care of could be more valuable than $10,000 worth of advertising”.
+The word of mouth is still trusted more than any ad.
+That is why successful companies are very serious about customer service not being a department – it is everyone’s job.
 The math is rather simple – if you don’t take your customers genuinely, chances are that they won’t buy.

-Jerry Gregoire, CIO at Dell Computers, points at the direction in which the customer-orientated companies are heading towards.
-It is not only about properly and timely delivery of the service anymore – it is about enhancing the experience of being served.
-You don’t simply want to offer the best customer service anymore.
+Jerry Gregoire, CIO at Dell Computers, points in the direction in which customer-orientated companies are heading.
+It is not only about proper and timely service delivery anymore – is about enhancing the experience of being served.
+You don’t simply want to offer the best customer service.
 You want it to be legendary.

 “The customer experience is the next competitive battleground”, he says.

 Companywide commitment, genuine friendliness and understanding the customer experience are what matters.
 “That shows the difference between offering a great experience and selling a commodity, and that difference turns into real dollars”, Gregoire concludes.